Revealing Hidden Topology of Complex Vector Beams via Plasmonic Interactions: Generation and Probing of Topologically Encoded CVBs

 The aforementioned global tilt can be modeled by an additional retardation introduced after the $Q$-plate.
 We incorporate this feature into the numerical model by introducing a retarder $T_r$, with retardation $\gamma$ and orientation angle $\beta$ \cite{lerman2010generation},

 Using our experimental parameters $q=0.5$ and $\alpha = -\tfrac{\pi}{4},$ (to represent the $x$ - orientation of the plate) we find out that a retarder $T_r\left(\tfrac{3\pi}{4},\,0\right)$ should be used to properly represent the measured results.
 Notably, the numerical model shows excellent agreement with the experimental results.
 For applied voltages of $1.8V$, $2.2V$, and $3.8V$ with a $|H\rangle$-polarized input, the measured Stokes parameters closely follow the theoretical predictions for the retardations $\delta \approx 1.5\pi$, $\pi$, and $0.5\pi$, respectively ("$\approx$" denotes an uncertainty of $\pm0.05\pi$).
 The corresponding results for a $|V\rangle$-polarized input are presented in Appendix A1.
-This comparison is shown in Figs. \ref{PoincareSphere}(a1–c1).
-When mapped onto the Poincar\'{e} sphere, the Stokes-parameter trajectories form a characteristic figure-“\rotatebox[origin=c]{45}{$\infty$}” loop near one of the poles for $\delta \approx 1.5\pi$ and $0.5\pi$, as illustrated in Figs. \ref{PoincareSphere}(d1) and \ref{PoincareSphere}(f1).
-As the retardation approaches $\delta \approx \pi$, the trajectory expands and nearly bisects the sphere, producing a loop that winds twice around the Poincar\'{e} sphere, as shown in Fig. \ref{PoincareSphere}(e1).
+This comparison is shown in Figs. \ref{fig:poincaresphere}(a1–c1).
+When mapped onto the Poincar\'{e} sphere, the Stokes-parameter trajectories form a characteristic figure-“\rotatebox[origin=c]{45}{$\infty$}” loop near one of the poles for $\delta \approx 1.5\pi$ and $0.5\pi$, as illustrated in Figs. \ref{fig:poincaresphere}(d1) and \ref{fig:poincaresphere}(f1).
+As the retardation approaches $\delta \approx \pi$, the trajectory expands and nearly bisects the sphere, producing a loop that winds twice around the Poincar\'{e} sphere, as shown in Fig. \ref{fig:poincaresphere}(e1).
+The observed deviations from the theoretical trajectories are primarily attributed to pixel-level noise in the Stokes measurements, as each polarization state is reconstructed from individual pixel intensities.